souvik1997/blkview/README.md

 A tool to visualize blktrace output written in Rust.

 ## Usage
 `blkview` generates GIFs from blktrace output files.
-Here is an example GIF from a trace of file creation on F2FS (light gray = read, dark gray = writes):
+Here is an example GIF from a trace of file creation on F2FS (red = more IO, blue = less IO):

 ![](https://github.com/souvik1997/blkview/blob/master/example.gif)